TheWelcomer/MorphSeg/library/README.md

 ## Authors and License
 This library is licensed under the MIT license, please see the [LICENSE.TXT](LICENSE.TXT) for more details.
 The library is being developed and maintained by [Nathan Wolf](https://www.linkedin.com/in/nathanw0lf/) and [Donald Winkelman](https://www.dwink.dev/).
 [Cynthia Kong](https://www.linkedin.com/in/cynthia-kong-9785b2260/), [Alexis Therrien](https://github.com/block36underscore), and [Taoran Ye](https://www.linkedin.com/in/taoran-ye-5a103b359/) additionally created the frontend demo website for the MorphSeg library.

-# Background
-## Problem
-The Problem of Morpheme Segmentation is as follows: given a word, what are the morphemes of the word?

-## Motivation
-Morphemes are the smallest meaningful units of text.
-For example, segmenting the word "morphemes" would look something like ["morph","eme","s"].
-There are 2 types of morpheme segmentation: surface and canonical.
-This library does canonical morpheme segmentation, as it is more linguistically meaningful, ignoring things like inflection and conjugation to display the true morphemes.
-For example, while a surface segmentation of "manliness" might be ["man","li","ness"], a canonical segmentation would be ["man","ly","ness"], allowing for the "li" morpheme of "manliness" to be counted as an occurence of "ly", as it should.
-This is useful for many different linguistic/NLP analyses of text, as you can more easily determine the meaningful features imparted on words by their morphemes.

-## Approach
-We solve this problem by making use of a plain BiLSTM model architecture named Tü_Seg, which has been shown to be effective for sequence labeling tasks such as morpheme segmentation.
-A major advantage of this model is its small size (~5-50 MB) and extremely fast speed even on a CPU.
-Tü_Seg outputs BIO tags for each character in the input word.
-Each BIO tag contains a list of actions to be performed on the character to map it to the segmented output.
-The actions are as follows:
-- COPY: Copy the character to the output.
-- SEP: Append a morpheme separator (e.g., " @@") to the output after the character.
-- DELETE: Do not copy the character to the output.
-- (ADD_`<char>`): Add the character `<char>` to the output.
-- There are additional actions such as substitutions that are used to boost performance.
-Please look at the `oracle.py` code for more details.

-## Example
-Given the input word "unhappiness", the model might output the following BIO tags:
-- u: [COPY]
-- n: [COPY, SEP]
-- h: [COPY]
-- a: [COPY]
-- p: [COPY]
-- p: [COPY]
-- i: [ADD_y, SEP]
-- n: [COPY]
-- e: [COPY]
-- s: [COPY]
-- s: [COPY]

-Using these tags, we can reconstruct the segmented output as "un @@ happy @@ ness".

 # Features
 The MorphSeg library provides the following features: